efsalvarenga/CV/index.md

 - Technical advisor and steering committee member with focus on early productisation for two Shell R&D contracts.
 I am responsible for facilitating industry and academia engagements in a technical level, supporting innovative technology adoption:
   - Machine Learning for Complex Production Data with [UNICAMP's Institute of Computing](https://ic.unicamp.br/en/)
   - Applied Multi-Fidelity Modelling with [UNICAMP's Center for Petroleum Studies](http://www.cepetro.unicamp.br/english/history_CEPETRO.html)
 - Member of the AutoSum team, focused on building the web application through R Shiny.
-The team [earned the _Code Master_ award](https://www.linkedin.com/posts/alisa-cl-choong-73915489_improving-business-decisions-and-accelerating-activity-6724646702415921152-QhA0/)
+The team [earned the Shell.ai _Code Master_ award](https://www.linkedin.com/posts/alisa-cl-choong-73915489_improving-business-decisions-and-accelerating-activity-6724646702415921152-QhA0/)
 - Conceived and delivered the data augmentation tool for Brazilian gas export system (SIE), which connects 20 FPSOs and has a capacity of 40mln cubic meters of gas.
 - Supported BC-10 waterflood optimisation project, integrating traditional reservoir engineering approaches with analytics and computational mathematics